How long does it take the contraceptive pill to work?

 A lot of women still prefer the contraceptive pill as a non-invasive option for preventing pregnancy these days.
 If you have decided to use the pill, you may be wondering when exactly it will start protecting you from becoming pregnant.

-While there is a general guide as to when you can expect the pill to take effect, there are other factors that will affect how long it will take the pill to start working.
-But first, let’s briefly look at what the pill contains, how it actually works and how to take it, depending on which type you choose to use.
+While there is a general guideline as to when you can expect the pill to take effect, other factors will also affect how long it takes the pill to start working.
+However, first, let’s briefly examine what the pill contains, how it works, and how to take it, depending on the type you choose to use.

 What’s in the contraceptive pill?

-The contraceptive pill is an oral form of contraception which is available as either the combined pill or mini pill, also known as progesterone only pill (POP).
+The contraceptive pill is an oral form of contraception which is available as either the combined pill or mini pill, also known as the progesterone-only pill (POP).
 They both contain hormones which your body produces naturally.
-The combined pill contains two hormones which are oestrogen and progesterone, and is popular among women under 35 years old.
-The mini pill contains only progesterone and is mainly offered to women who are above 35 years or women who are breastfeeding.
+The combined pill contains two hormones, which are oestrogen and progesterone, and is popular among women under 35 years old.
+The mini pill contains only progesterone and is mainly offered to women who are above 35 years old or women who are breastfeeding.

 How does the contraceptive pill work?